LeeviHaukijarvi/Contacts-App/README.md

 ## Validation Rules

 - Input validation is applied to ensure the correctness of user-provided information.
-- Various checks are in place for each type of user data, such as name, ID, phone number, address, and email.
+- Various checks are in place for each type of user data, such as name, ID, phone number, address and email.

 ## File Operations